 Avian influenza (bird flu) viruses can be classified according to their ability to cause severe disease (pathogenicity) as either highly pathogenic or low pathogenic.
 This section provides information on the disease and the precautions that can be taken to minimise the risk of its introduction and spread.

-Avian influenza is a notifiable disease and if you suspect it you must report it to your local APHA office.
+Avian influenza is a notifiable disease and if you suspect it you must report it to your local Animal and Plant Health Agency (APHA) office.

 Sign up to the APHA Alerts Service to keep up to date with the latest news.

-The latest Veterinary Risk Assessment for Scotland is available to download.
+The latest Veterinary Risk Assessment on the risk of an outbreak of Highly Pathogenic H5N8 Avian Influenza in domestic poultry or captive birds in Scotland is available to download.
 An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is also available.

 All bird gatherings, regardless of species, are now permitted in Scotland under the general licence.
-Poultry, game birds or waterfowl may attend gatherings provided that they do not come from the Avian Influenza Prevention Zones that remain in certain areas of England (Lancashire, Cumbria and Merseyside) or any declared Protection or Surveillance Zone (around an infected premises).
+Poultry, game birds or waterfowl may attend gatherings provided that they do not come from any any declared Avian Influenza Prevention Zones, Protection Zones or Surveillance Zones in the UK.
 The organiser of the gathering is responsible for ensuring that the conditions of the general licence are complied with, including strict biosecurity requirements.
 Further information and advice is available in our FAQ.